 - a) The informal sub-element mark which has been capped at a maximum of 40%/50%/Pass contributes to the formal element mark which is displayed on the Board Report.
-Late Submission of a sub-element does not appear on the Board Report and is not coded against the formal element. - b) There is no requirement for a student to pass each sub-element of assessment so as long as the overall mark for the formal element to which the sub-element relates to is a pass/above pass, no further penalties will apply and the Late Submission does not contribute to the reassessment allowance (but see c) and d) below). - c) If the formal element to which the Late (sub-element) Submission relates to requires reassessment, the Board will act in accordance with Section 12 of ARPP 6A Provision for Failed Candidates (but see d) below). - d) Where mitigation is accepted for the formal element to which the sub-element relates to, the Programme Board may decide to award the actual uncapped mark or to offer an assessment as if for the first time in accordance with Section 13 of ARPP 6A Provision for Failed Candidates with Valid Reasons for Poor Performance.
+Late Submission of a sub-element does not appear on the Board Report and is not coded against the formal element. - b) There is no requirement for a student to pass each sub-element of assessment so as long as the overall mark for the formal element to which the sub-element relates to is a pass/above pass, no further penalties will apply. - c) If the formal element to which the Late (sub-element) Submission relates to requires reassessment, the Board will act in accordance with Standard Assessment Regulations - d) Where mitigation is accepted for the formal element to which the sub-element relates to, the Programme Board may decide to award the actual uncapped mark or to offer an assessment as if for the first time in accordance with Standard Assessment Regulations.

-6.6.9 Late Submissions after an agreed extension / deadline
+Late Submissions after an agreed extension / deadline

-6.6.9.1 From November 2016, it has been clarified that if a student is given an agreed extension on their coursework/artefact (e.g. due to mitigation) but subsequently submits late after the agreed extension/deadline, then the process outlined in 6.6 should be followed.
+6.6.8 If a student is given an agreed extension on their coursework/artefact (e.g. due to mitigation) but subsequently submits late after the agreed extension/deadline, standard late submission regulations apply.

-6.6.10 Board consideration of Non-Submission/Non-Attendance
+Board consideration of Non-Submission/Non-Attendance

-6.6.10.1 Where a student submits a piece of coursework later than 72 hours, or does not submit anything at all, it will be classed as a Non-Submission.
+Where a student submits a piece of coursework later than 72 hours, or does not submit anything at all, it will be classed as a Non-Submission.
 Where a student does not attend an examination, it will also be classed as a Non-Submission.
 Both carry a penalty and the work is awarded a mark of zero (0%).
 The Board will act as follows: